mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

 ### Linear Neural Network

 To begin with, let's start with a simple deep NN of 5 layers with no activation function on the last layer.
-We will be using ReLu to introduce non linearazation.
+We will be using ReLu to introduce non-linearity.

 As simple as: